ablativusinstrumentis/languages-in-markdown/español.md

 ### Erm Ackshually three types of conditional (kind of? theyre the same thing just different times)
 - The normal one (the normal one) (present tense)
 - The less normal one (continuous conditional) (I would be doing *Yo estaria haciendo*)
-- The even less normal one (perfect conditional) (This would have happened if ... *Esto hubiera? check pasado si ...*)
+- The even less normal one (perfect conditional) (This would have happened if ... *Esto habria pasado si ...*)

 *infinitive + ending*, mostly regular, some verbs change root form but overall normal.